Planet Caravan: Overview

 Black Sabbath's Geezer Butler – who composed the song's lyrics – said the song is about floating through the universe with one's lover.
 Black Sabbath lead vocalist Ozzy Osbourne uses a Leslie speaker to achieve the vocals' treble and vibration effects.
 The piano parts on the track were played by album engineer Tom Allom.
 Iommi overdubbed flute to the reversed multitrack master which was then re-forwarded and treated with stereo delay.

 On 31 May 2020, "Planet Caravan" was used as wake-up music for the crew of a SpaceX Crew Dragon before the craft's launch later that day.
 It was the first time music was used to wake astronauts since the last shuttle mission in July 2011.
 The craft was bound for the International Space Station.

-The song features an ambient and laid back sound which is often considered a departure from the band’s traditional brand of heavy metal.
+Legacy

+Nigel Williamson of Uncut considers it a "curveball" on Paranoid as it finds the band as "unlikely psychedelic dreamers with flute, bongo, cosmic guitar and a dreamy, far-away vocal from Osbourne as he sings about floating through space.
+It's about as close to Pink Floyd as Sabbath ever got."
+Also writing for Uncut in 2000, David Stubbs describes "Planet Caravan" as "a dubby, pastoral piece haunted by Ozzy's treated vocals which could sit alongside any of today's post-Massive Attack trip hop offerings."
+He cites it as evidence of the group's capability for subtlety, deeming it "a glimmer of something else in the Sabs' black pool of noise, something that, sadly, got washed away along the way."
+Grayson Haver Currin Pitchfork, noting the song's "circular bass and hand-drum patter", cites it alongside Miles Davis' contemporary 'electric' period as a "clear precedent for metal's exploratory psychedelic side", citing Om as an example.
+AllMusic biographer describes it as a "trippy, mellow doom anthem" that revealed Black Sabbath "had far more creative gas in the tank than their detractors would have cared to admit."
+Morgana Robinson has cited it as the song she wants played at a funeral, praising it as "so otherworldly."